Master Classes for STRINGS in September

 Register for this Class

-The Master Classes for flute and clarinet with international renowned professors addresses to students of music, professional musicians, teachers of instruments, ensembles and soloists, as well as to ambitious amateurs.
+The Master Classes for strings with international renowned professors addresses to students of music, professional musicians, teachers of instruments, ensembles and soloists, as well as to ambitious amateurs.
 During this week they prepare themselves intensively for trial performance, a concert, a competition, or an exam; or they simply can elaborate a program of free choice.
 The castle Zell an der Pram with its generous seminar-rooms, its stimulating atmosphere and its unique and romantic setting in the Upper Austrian "Innviertel", offers an excellent background for intensive work with internationally renowned professors and guarantee a further artistic and professional development.

 Following obligations are offered and contained in the fee

 Daily ca. 40 minutes resp.
-80 minutes (if you book the second lesson unit) individual lessons, additional woodwind ensemble, piano coach, free use of piano instruments and of the practising premises, participation at a workshop-concert, a public final concert admission free for participants and visitors, all classes open for listeners.
+80 minutes individual lessons, additional chamber orchestra for strings, piano coach, participation at a workshop-concert, a public final concert admission free for participants and visitors, all classes open for listeners.
 All participants will receive a diploma of participation.
 Free use of the open WLAN.

 A main focus lies in specific individual support in technique, in interpreting your selected program and we will work on an improvement of your musical power of expression and the promotion of your musical personality also to prepare you for concerts, contests, auditions and examinations or just to prepare a program for your pleasure.